skai-institute/skai-institute.github.io/pages/jobs.md

 layout              : page-fullwidth

 show_meta           : false
-title               : "Opportunities at the SkAI Institute"
+title               : "Opportunities at the NSF-Simons SkAI Institute"
 #subheadline         : "A Step-by-Step Guide"
 #teaser              : "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header: